tibs/what/readme.rst

   1929* Sep 27, @Birthday: @Fred is :age, born in :year

+'#' characters in <text> do not start a comment.

 Continuation lines - qualifying the event
 -----------------------------------------
 Continuation lines follow date lines, and are indented.
 The amount of indentaton is not significant, and is not checked (although it looks nicer if it matches).
 A continuation line must start with a <colon-word>.The
-<colon-words> in continuation lines modify the preceding date line, and the
+<colon-words> in continuation lines modify the preceding date line, as follows:
-available modifiers are:

-* :except <year> <mon> <day> [<dat>][, <reason>] -- the preceding event does not occur on this particular day.
+* :except <date>, <reason>] -- the preceding event does not occur on this particular day.
 This is the only colon word to take a ", <text>" after its date.
 At the moment, that text (<reason>) is just discarded.
+* :from <date> -- the preceding event starts repetition on or after this date.
+  This is intended for use with dates such as ':every Tue' - it makes no sense to use it with a <date> that already has an explicit day/month/year.
+  Specifying ':from' does not, of itself, imply any repetition.
-* :until <year> <mon> <day> [<dat>] -- the preceding event continues until this date.
+* :until <date> -- the preceding event continues until this date.
 If this date does not exactly match the recurrence of the preceding event, then the last occurrence is the one before this date.
 Note that if you specify ':until' but don't specify an actual repeat frequency, it will assume daily.
 * :weekly -- the preceding event occurs weekly, i.e., every week on the same day.
 * :fortnightly -- the preceding event occurs fortnightly, i.e., every other week on the same day.
 * :monthly -- the preceding event occurs monthly, i.e., every month on the same date.
-* :yearly -- the preceding event occurs yearly, on the same date.
+* :yearly -- the preceding event occurs yearly.
 This is exactly equivalent to putting an asterisk after the <year> in the date line.
+Note that for ':easter' dates, this means repeating on the same day relative to Easter, not the same particular date.
 * :every <count> days -- the preceding event occurs every <count> days, starting on the original date. ':every 7 days' is thus the same as ':weekly'.
 I apologise in advance for ':every 1 days'.